Doctorant-es

 PhD Candidate of Marcel Weber

-My PhD thesis is in the field of the philosophy of medicine and investigates new methods in clinical research that make use of repurposed electronic health data.
-I am particularly interested in finding out how much confidence we should have in this kind of research and how relevant risks could be averted.
+My PhD thesis is in the field of the philosophy of medicine and investigates new approaches in clinical research that make use of repurposed electronic health data to generate evidence ("real-world evidence").
+I am particularly interested in finding out how reliable and trustworthy this kind of evidence is and for what purposes it should or shoult not be used.
 The project is funded as a 4 year Doc.CH grant by the Swiss National Science Foundation and supervised by Prof. Marcel Weber and Prof. Jacob Stegenga.

 I am also involved in the Swiss Clinical Trial Organisation (SCTO), a national research infrastructure dedicated to fostering quality and relevance of academic clinical research in Switzerland.
 In my roles as Vice-President of Reatch!
 Research.
 Think.
 Change. and member of the Steering Committee of the Participatory Science Academy at UZH/ETH, I contribute to the future of science communication, citizen science and scientific policy advice in Switzerland.